Table of Contents[Hide][Show]

 The constant itchy skin, the uncontrollable urge to scratch causing many a sleepless night pretty much sum up one condition – ECZEMA.
 This uncomfortable and sometimes unsightly skin condition affects 3% of adults and up to 20% of children.

-While it’s critical to determine the potential triggers (especially food related) and get to the root cause of this autoimmune ailment to resolve it permanently, you don’t have to suffer during what is usually a lengthy healing process.
+As a first step, it’s critical to identify any potential eczema food triggers and get to the root cause of this autoimmune ailment.
+This will help you resolve it permanently.
+However, you don’t have to suffer during what is usually a lengthy healing process.

 There are a number of things that can provide immediate, although temporary eczema relief.
 So, while you work your way towards internal healing, here are a few things to help you on your way.

 Skin Care Basics for Eczema Relief

 The goal in treating eczema is to heal the skin to the point where moisturizing is no longer necessary.
 However, the reality is that while your skin will likely lose much of its dryness as it heals, it may never be as soft and smooth as you would like.

 So, it’s imperative that you find the right methods for moisturizing your skin.
 For some people a simple carrier oil like olive oil or avocado oil works wonders, for others it may be an oil mixed with beeswax in the form of a balm.
 For still others more of a traditional cream is optimal.